 via AF.mil.

-BAGRAM AIRFIELD, Afghanistan (AFNS) --
+BAGRAM AIRFIELD, Afghanistan (AFNS) --"Nuff said.

 Two A-10 Thunderbolt II pilots assigned to the 74th Expeditionary Fighter Squadron, provided close-air support to 60 U.S. Soldiers July 24.